Protein:

 Making the A5 Japanese Wagyu with Yakiniku Sauce

-For our A5 Japanese wagyu we choose a strip steak from the Kagoshima prefecture.
+For our A5 Japanese wagyu beef recipe we choose a strip steak from the Kagoshima prefecture.
 This prefecture has won the "Wagyu Olympics" in the past and we have always been happy with it.
 It also just happens to be the A5 wagyu that you may occasionally find at Costco.

 Due to it's richness, A5 wagyu is not eaten in the same way as we typically eat steaks in the U.S. You definitely do not want to go and attempt to eat a 16 ounce piece of wagyu by yourself.
 Japanese wagyu is best shared among a group of people almost as an appetizer or as part of a larger meal.
 Roughly 3-4 ounces of A5 wagyu per person tends to be a pretty good portion.